 Is Maverick the Collection an MLM?

-Maverick the Collection is a multi-level marketing (MLM) clothing company.
 The company was founded by Stephanie Jonas in 2018.
-The company has independent sales consultants, called Mavies, in every state in the US.
+The company had independent sales consultants, called Mavies, in every state in the US.

 MLMs are a controversial business model, as many participants who join MLMs lose money.
 Some surveys claim up to 99% of people who join lose money.
 I’ve reviewed many MLMs and have found the percentage of those making money is usually less than 5%.
 In this MLM, 94% percent of the participants were in the bottom rank in 2020 and likely did not net any income after taxes and expenses.

 Read more about why MLMs are bad, here: Are MLMs Pyramid Schemes?

 Maverick the Collection sells clothing in sizes 0-18.
 They release 10-15 new styles every two weeks.
 I’m not a fashionista but looking at their website they had some very cute clothing.
 I wasn’t able to easily find anyone who had reviewed the clothes to discuss quality.
 However, I flipped through a lot of the #maverickthecollection on Instagram and saw a lot of positive comments.